bomsn/wc-post-checkout-registration/README.md

 This plugin provides seamless registration option for your guest customers.
 When they reach the order confirmation page after checkout, they’ll be prompted to create an account with a single click, only if they don't have one already.

 The plugin will automatically create a user account from the guest details, generate a password for them, logging them in.
 Moreover, it will trigger a 'new-account' email, and redirect the user to their dashboard.
+If the user already exists, the plugin will prompt them to login to link their order, or automatically link it for them based on the settings.

 ### How to use
 - Install the plugin and activate it